WIZF: WIZF

 Inter-Urban filed for bankruptcy in December 1991 after failing to come to a deal with its largest creditor, Barclays.
 The company continued to operate as a debtor-in-possession, but to satisfy $4 million of the claim by Barclays, a bankruptcy court approved the sale of WIZF in 1994 to Blue Chip Broadcast Company, which was owned by local minority investors including Procter & Gamble executive Ross Love and then-Ohio state treasurer Ken Blackwell.
 The chairman and president of Inter-Urban—which had hoped to retain the station and revitalize it—unsuccessfully objected to the buyer, claiming that venture capitalist John Wyant had installed an African American chairman to make the company appear to be minority owned, but then set onerous financial terms designed to eventually allow Wyant to buy the station outright.
 At the time of the sale, WIZF had moved into a tie for third place in the Cincinnati radio ratings.

 While WIZF rated well, the new ownership stepped into a lacking situation, even though the Cincinnati Enquirer branded it a "sleeping giant" with a loyal following.
 The station had no full-time general manager and was lacking in other administrative areas.
 Blue Chip, which began expanding in 1995 with its purchase of two FM stations in Louisville, Kentucky, grew to 18 stations before Radio One acquired the company and almost all of its stations in 2001 in a $190 million transaction.

 On July 14, 2006, WIZF changed frequencies from 100.9 FM to 101.1 FM.
 The move had been ordered by the FCC in 2005 as part of a proceeding that led to other frequency changes in Indiana, Ohio, and Kentucky.
 The principal outcome was that WIFE-FM 100.3 in Connersville, Indiana, could move 50 mi east to Norwood, Ohio, and into the Cincinnati market; Radio One subsequently purchased the station, which is today WOSL.

 WIZF was the Cincinnati affiliate of the Rickey Smiley Morning Show from 2016-2020.
 Previously, the station aired Russ Parr in mornings; Parr in turn replaced Doug Banks after Radio One opted not to renew the Banks contract in favor of its in-house Parr program.
 WIZF now carries "The Morning Hustle", syndicated from Atlanta sister station WHTA, in morning drive.

 WIZF-HD2

 On November 1, 2021, WIZF launched a Regional Mexican format on its HD2 subchannel, branded as "La Grande 101.5" (simulcast on translator 101.5 W268CM).

+On October 1, 2024, WIZF-HD2 changed their format from Regional Mexican to Spanish variety, Branded as "La Mega 101.5".